fortrabbit/help/docs/craft-3-tune.md

 ];
 ```

+Above is an extended example for `config/general.php`.
+It sets some useful shared settings, as well as some environment specific settings for production (fortrabbit) and development (locally).
+Here are the details on the settings:

+#### Project config

+Craft 3.1 introduced the project config.
+It helps keeping track of config settings and changes outside of the database (separation of concerns).
+It's currently not enabled by default.
+We like it.
+You can enable it using the `useProjectConfigFile` setting in `config/general.php` like so:

-### Dev Mode
+### Dev mode

 Sometime while developing you might want to see some error output directly on your browser screen.
 That's what Dev Mode is for.
 See the [Craft docs](https://craftcms.com/support/dev-mode) for more details.
-See [above](#toc-craft-config-example) for an configuration groups example.

 ### allowUpdates

-Craft CMS has the option to run updates directly from the Craft control panel.
+Craft CMS has the option to run updates directly from the Craft Control Panel.
 A client or editor might be tempted to use that update button in production.
+This is not a good idea.
+On fortrabbit Git is a [one-way street](/deployment-methods-uni#toc-git-works-only-one-way), so any changes on the App itself can not easily be ported back to the local development environment.
+Also `composer update` might be triggered on the App and that can lead to performance problems.

-This is not a good idea, as Git is a [one-way street](/deployment-methods-uni#toc-git-works-only-one-way) and that those changes get lost.
-So you better prevent the shiny "update me" button from showing up at all.
-You can do that in your Craft configuration, see an [example above](#toc-craft-config-example).
+So you better prevent the shiny "update" button from showing up at all.
+You can do that in your Craft configuration in the general settings.
+Also see above example.
 Also see the [official guide](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#property-allowupdates).

 ### cpTrigger

 "Security through obscurity" is a widely discussed concept.
 We suggest to obscurify the control panel URL of your Craft installation, just because you can.
 If you don't set this value it defaults to `admin`.
+The example above sets it to `godmode`, choose anything you like.

 ### siteUrl

-Using `'siteUrl' => getenv('SITE_URL') ?: '@web'` like in the [example above](#toc-craft-config-example), tells Craft to use the `SITE_URL` ENV var or the `@web` fallback, which is a good default.
-For multi site setups, you may need to hardcode the domains for each environment.
+Using `'siteUrl' => getenv('SITE_URL') ?: '@web'` like in the example above tells Craft CMS to use the `SITE_URL` ENV var or the `@web` fallback, which is a good default.

+#### Multi site domains

+For multi site setups, you may need to hard-code the domains for each environment.
 Here is an example for that:

 ```php
 <?php